How selling gold from Kingston upon Thames by post works

 How is the Royal Mail cover arranged?

 The label we send you is Royal Mail Special Delivery Guaranteed, fully tracked and signed for.
-We arrange Royal Mail Special Delivery cover of up to £2,500 for every parcel.
-If you have higher-value items, message us first so we can confirm the appropriate cover before you post.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+If you have higher-value items, message us first so we can confirm the appropriate postal option before you post.

 What happens if I do not accept the offer?